-At JCHS the deepening of each student's unique identity is a process not a product.
+JCHS develops the promise of each individual through the strength of community.
+At JCHS the deepening of each student’s unique identity is a process, not a product.

 Supported by a team of dedicated professionals and guided by a group of visionary leaders, our remarkable educators affirm, encourage, and challenge all students to integrate varied perspectives and sources of wisdom.

-Lauren is an active member of the National and Western Associations for College Admission Counseling, the Bay Area Independent School College Counselor (BAISCC) consortium and the Association of College Counselors in Independent Schools (ACCIS).
-She currently serves as WACAC President-Elect, on the Fiske Guide to Colleges Counselor Advisory Group, and on the Lead Resource Council for the social justice group ACCEPT: Admissions Community Cultivating Equity & Peace Today.
+Lauren is an active member of the National and Western Associations for College Admission Counseling (NACAC, WACAC), the Bay Area Independent School College Counselor (BAISCC) consortium, and the Association of College Counselors in Independent Schools (ACCIS).
+She served as WACAC President in 2019-2020, is a member of the Fiske Guide to Colleges Counselor Advisory Group, a frequent contributor to NACAC publications, and an occasional commentator on college admission for ABC7 News Bay Area.
 Lauren holds a bachelor’s degree in American Studies from Mount Holyoke College, a master’s degree in Education from Northeastern University, and is an alumna of the Social Justice Training Institute.